UniversalDependencies/UD_German-GSD/README.txt

 The German UD conforms to the UD guidelines, but there are some exceptions.
 The primary exception is that there are no morphological features defined.
+Universal POS tags were assigned manually, while LEMMA and XPOSTAG were predicted by TreeTagger (first for release 1.4; see Changelog below).

 === Machine-readable metadata =================================================